PhD in Public Policy

 EDU 799 Dissertation in Education

 This course is designed to lead students through the process of completing a dissertation.
 At the end of the course, students will have completed a dissertation that includes: a problem statement and research questions, a review of research, data collection and analysis, findings and implications.
 The course will address each of the components in a dissertation in a recursive fashion, developing, sharing, and refining of content.
 Students will be expected to work closely with their dissertation chair and other committee members in finalizing the dissertation.
 Students must register for a total of nine dissertation credits to graduate.
 Successful completion of the dissertation and oral presentation to the dissertation committee and their approval are prerequisites for completing the Ph.D.
 (9 credits required).
 Prerequisites: Successful completion of EDU 708.
 Variable credit of 1-6 for a total of 9 credits.

-The Ph.D. in Public Policy with a Concentration in Educational Leadership and Policy admits students on a three-year cohort cycle.
-We are currently not accepting admission applications until a call goes out in 2019.
+The Ph.D. in Public Policy with a Concentration in Educational Leadership and Policy admits students on a two-year cohort cycle.
+We will issue a call for admission applications in early 2020.

 The Graduate Record Exam (GRE) is required.
 See below for details.

 Spring 2020 (exact date TBD).
 Cohorts are admitted every two years.
 The next cohort will begin Fall 2020 with the admission cycle in spring 2020 (exact date to be determined).
 The application and all supporting materials must meet the deadline including GRE test results.